A General Framework for Importance Sampling with Markov Random Walks: Efficiency Criteria and an Illustrative Example

 \subsection{Theoretical efficiency}

-In the conventional rare event simulation, we consider a sequence of events indexed by the rarity, or equivalently, the probabilities of such events, which tend to zero.
-Then some theoretical efficiency criteria such as bounded relative error or logarithmic efficiency can be used; see \citet[Chapter 6]{asmussen2007stochastic} for more details.
+In the conventional rare event simulation, we consider a sequence of events indexed by the rarity, and the probabilities of such events tend to zero under a particular limiting regime of the index.
+Some theoretical efficiency criteria, such as bounded relative error or logarithmic efficiency, can be used; see \citet[Chapter 6]{asmussen2007stochastic} for more details.
+To discuss the theoretical efficiency criteria in the context of the rare events and the asymptotic normal regime, we need to re-index the event of interest and give the rational of defining {\it logarithmic efficiency.}, by letting both $n\to \infty$ (or $b \to \infty$) and $\ell\to \infty$.
+Note that as \citet[Chapter VI, page 160]{asmussen2007stochastic} put it, a limiting rarity regime is just a `'mathematical formalism'' because rarity could occur in more than one way in practice.

-However, when we consider the asymptotic normal regime that is properly indexed as in Definition \ref{def:normal regime}, the probabilities of such events do not converge to zero.
-This necessitates a different notion of efficiency.
-More precisely, we need to take one more limit to ensure the probabilities of the limiting normal distributed variables also go to zero.
-In particular, we can define the logarithmic efficiency under the asymptotic normal regime as follows.